benspaulding/fullstack-demo/ReadMe.md

    ./setup
    ```

-While the `./setup` script is safe to run again, there is no need or benefi or benefit.
+While the `./setup` script is safe to run again, there is no need or benefit.

 ## Development